 I think right now we are experiencing a postmodern version of the 1930s.
 If you think about it, capitalism is a very interesting beast; it goes through phases and spasms.
 The 1920s was a pivotal period in the history of capitalism because you had a combination of two new institutions that never existed before.
 One is the networked company, like Google or Apple, but back then it was Bell Company and other large corporations with multiple sites and a network.
 By the standards of the 19th Century, these were huge corporations.
 They used technology in order to create monopoly power and to create big horizontally and vertically incorporated companies.
-The second institution, the mega bank, was needed to finance these corporations, because they needed such huge amounts of capital, no small bank could provide that.
-So the first stage of financial organisations was the creation of the mega bank.
+The second institution, the megabank, was needed to finance these corporations because they needed such huge amounts of capital, no small bank could provide that.
+So the first stage of financial organisations was the creation of the megabank.

 In order to make this network grow and be sustainable, it had to be globalised.
 So globalisation, in today’s terms, began in the 1920s, and for it to work, you had to have a fixed exchange rate that was stable between countries.
-When that whole thing started happening, there was huge exuberance – the roaring 20s, incredible optimism…this time things are different.
+When that whole thing started happening, there was huge exuberance – the roaring 20s, incredible optimism, this time things are different.
 Now everyone can be rich, everybody wants to have shares on the Stock Exchange.
 There was huge growth in the 1920s and therefore you had this explosion of the arts and the first appearance of pop music, it goes hand in hand.
 Then the bubble bursts with the Wall Street crash.
 We go through a period of civility again because of the new leaders in power who try to tame financial capital.
 The golden era of capitalism, between the 1950s and the 1970s, the Bretton Woods era, was predicated on the exact opposite of that; keeping things sensible.
 Bankers were not allowed to do crazy things anymore.

-And then of course that phase collapsed and we have another roaring 20s in the 1980s and so on.
+And then, of course, that phase collapsed and we have another roaring 20s in the 1980s and so on.
 So when you ask me what is happening today, it is very similar to what was happening in the 1930s, with some important differences.
 2008 was our 1929.

 Yanis Varoufakis explains parallels between boom and bust period in the 1920s

 So in 2008 you had the collapse of Wall Street, and very soon after that you had the fragmentation of the monetary system, especially with the Euro in Europe.
 Very soon after that austerity was used as a way of shifting the losses of the banks onto the shoulders of the weakest taxpayers, which is what happened in Greece this time, and also what happened in the 1930s; remember the Nazis came up because of austerity, not because of inflation.
-It’s a great myth that inflation was the cause of the Nazis – in 1930, Heinrich Brüning, the finance minister, imposed an austerity measure on German workers.
+It’s a great myth that inflation was caused by the Nazis – in 1930, Heinrich Brüning, the finance minister, imposed an austerity measure on German workers.
 That was when Hitler shot up in the polls.

 Your book outlines a shocking dysfunctionality, not just at the Greek level, but at the global elite level.
 The phrase ‘adults in the room’ sums up this dilemma quite well.